goshacmd/ampersand_x/README.md

 people.partition(&X.age > 20)
 ```

-You can traverse a long chain of properties as well.
+You can traverse a long chain of method calls too:

 ```ruby
 # Suppose we have a Person class with +address+ property,